Ballinrobe, Ireland Guide

 Day Trips

-Approximately 1 hour 45 minutes by car Step back in time in the charming village of Cong, nestled on the border of County Galway and County Mayo.
-Explore the magnificent Ashford Castle, wander through the serene Cong Abbey, and discover the fascinating Pigeon Hole Cave.
-Enjoy a leisurely walk along the shores of Lough Corrib, Ireland's second-largest lake, or take a boat trip for stunning views.
-Cong offers a perfect blend of history, natural beauty, and tranquility.
+Approximately 1 hour 30 minutes by car Nestled on the border of County Galway and County Mayo, Cong is a charming village steeped in history and natural beauty.
+Explore the magnificent Ashford Castle, wander through the ruins of Cong Abbey, and discover the serene beauty of Cong Woods.
+Enjoy a leisurely walk along the shores of Lough Corrib, Ireland's second-largest lake, or take a boat tour to explore its many islands.

-Approximately 1 hour by car Clifden, the capital of Connemara, is a picturesque town surrounded by stunning coastal scenery.
-Drive the scenic Sky Road for breathtaking views of the Atlantic Ocean and the rugged coastline.
-Explore the town's charming shops and art galleries, and enjoy fresh seafood in one of the local restaurants.
-Clifden is a perfect base for exploring the wild beauty of Connemara.
+Approximately 45 minutes by car Clifden, the capital of Connemara, is a picturesque town surrounded by stunning coastal scenery.
+Drive the scenic Sky Road, offering breathtaking views of the Atlantic Ocean and the rugged coastline.
+Explore the ruins of Clifden Castle, visit the Connemara Heritage Centre, and enjoy the vibrant atmosphere of the town's pubs and restaurants.

 Travel Time